05 July 2016 : Clinical Research

 CONCLUSIONS: Age, time interval from snake bite to antivenin therapy, creatine kinase, blood myoglobin, advanced age, regional lymphadenopathy, incision drainage, and hemoglobin were risk factors for snake-bite induced AKI.
 Advanced age and delayed antivenin therapy might be independent risk factors for snake-bite induced AKI.

-Keywords: acute kidney injury, Risk Factors, Snake Bites
+Keywords: Risk Factors, Snake Bites